-The report section that contains introductory information.
+The report subsection that contains introductory information.
 It can be customized to include additional report elements such as images or dynamic text.
-There are three possible header sections: Report Header, Page Header, and Group Header.
+There are three possible header subsections: Report Header, Page Header, and Group Header.

-The report section that contains summary information and page numbers.
+The report subsection that contains summary information and page numbers.
 It can be customized to include additional report elements such as summary statistics, images, or dynamic text.
-There are three possible footer sections: Report Footer, Page Footer, and Group Footer.
+There are three possible footer subsections: Report Footer, Page Footer, and Group Footer.

-The section of a report that contains attribute information.
-These attributes can be grouped or sorted to organize your data.
+The subsection of a report that contains attribute information.
+These attributes can be grouped or sorted to organize data.

 Calculations that provide an overview of the data in the report include sum, mean, count, and standard deviation.
-These appear in the Group Footer and Report Footer sections by default.
+These appear in the Group Footer and Report Footer subsections by default.

-A sub-report containing related information that appears below the details section of the main report.
+A report containing related information that appears below the Details subsection of the main report section.

 Additional pages added either before or after a report section to enhance the final product.
 A layout or layout file (.pagx) can be used as a supplemental page.